Located in the

 Harvesting Program for county waters, with support from the Dane County Office of Lakes and

-Watersheds.
+Watersheds and the Administration Division.
 Harvesting follows permit requirements from the Wisconsin Department of Natural

 equipment.
 The county hires seasonal limited term employees to perform the harvesting.
 The